20 dead as Florence causes heavy flooding in Carolinas

 Officials found the body one-year-old Kaiden Lee Welch Monday morning.
 He was swept away by floodwaters Sunday night.
 Deputies said that a woman drove through the barricades in North Carolina, and her vehicle encountered rushing water flowing across the road.
 The woman left the roadway and came to a rest among a group of trees.
 Her son was in a car seat, and was swept away when his mother lost her grip on him.
 The mother has been rescued.

-The body of an elderly man has been recovered in Union County after floodwaters receded, according to police on site.
-The Union County Sheriff's office confirmed the death as weather-related.
-The man was found Monday morning in a vehicle partially submerged by water.
-The identity of the man is unknown.
+The body of an 88-year-old man has been recovered in Marshville, NC after floodwaters receded, according to police on site.
+The Union County Sheriff's Office announced Monday that a passing motorist found the body.
+The man was driving across a flooded road when his car ran off the road.
+His car window was down, indicating he might have tried to get out of the car, according to authorities.

 Editor's Note: A previous version of this article reported two deaths in Carteret County, North Carolina.
 The Carteret Country Sheriff's Department confirmed that these two deaths initially reported as a result of Florence were a result of an apparent murder-suicide.